-The differential change in female directors for firms with higher Big Three ownership is robust to controlling for differential trends with respect to firm size.
-We continue to observe a larger post-2016 increase in the number of females added and in the female share of directors for firms with greater Big Three ownership, regardless of whether a firm's size is measured using its
+The larger increase in female directors for firms with higher Big Three ownership is robust to controlling for differential trends with respect to firm size.
+We continue to observe a larger post-2016 increase in the number of females added and in the female director share for firms with greater Big Three ownership, regardless of whether a firm's size is measured using its market value of equity (Table 6, columns 1 and 4), book value of assets (columns 2 and 5), or sales (columns 3 and 6).
+In all cases, the point estimate is statistically significant (p < 0.001).